 In recent years, there has been a tidal wave of interest in fresh, local food-for public health and food security, and to meet evolving culinary trends.
-Public policy is reflecting this in different ways, such as in Council Speaker Quinn's groundbreaking "FoodWorks" report, First Lady Michelle Obama's "Healthy Food" campaign and Governor Andrew Cuomo's support for five regional "food hubs" around New York State.
+Public policy is reflecting this in different ways, such as in New York City Mayor de Blasio's call to reduce the city's "foodprint," First Lady Michelle Obama's "Healthy Food" campaign and Governor Andrew Cuomo's support for five regional "food hubs" around New York State.

 The Hudson Valley has become an economically vibrant "foodhive" supporting new and diverse businesses and social activities.
 Groups such as the Hudson Valley Agribusiness Development Corporation (HVADC) and the Hudson Valley Food and Beverage Alliance work with farmers, wholesalers and retailers to develop infrastructure and market local products.
 HVADC also educates the public about local food production through its Hudson Valley Bounty program.
 In Kingston (Ulster County) Farm2Table Co-packers and Hudson Valley Harvest are helping farmers process and add value to their products and to distribute them to New York City and other markets.
 The number of farmers' markets in the region has grown significantly.
+The Local Economies Project's Hudson Valley Farm Hub will offer training and research leading to more innovative farm practices.
 Groups like Glynwood and the Stone Barns Center for Food & Agriculture are educating a new generation of farmers about what it takes to be successful and sustainable.
 And the American Farmland Trust is helping to make it easier for institutions to source and serve locally produced food and linking farmers to suitable land for farming.

 Other important work is being done to create a better-functioning regional food system, including the potential for public and private investment in "food hubs" where produce can be aggregated, processed and distributed.
-A report prepared on behalf of the New World Foundation demonstrates that there is great potential in the region to capitalize on growing consumer demand to scale up the distribution of local food, benefiting both Hudson Valley farms and communities.
+A recent Local Economies Project report demonstrates that there is great potential in the region to capitalize on growing consumer demand to scale up the distribution of local food, benefiting Hudson Valley farms and communities.
 New York City and New York State are investing in wholesale- and retail-level food distribution infrastructure at Hunts Point and other locations.
 GrowNYC's Wholesale Greenmarket Co. is making fresh local food available to New Yorkers who do not have adequate access.